 - Lost pay, bonuses, tips, and commissions

-- Lost benefits, including health plan benefits, pension, and retirement benefits, paid-time-off benefits, and stock options or profit sharing.
+- Lost benefits including health plan benefits, pension, and retirement benefits, paid-time-off benefits, and stock options or profit-sharing

-- Medical costs and psychological counseling.
+- Medical costs and psychological counseling

 Punitive damages are awarded to the claimant for things that can’t be calculated.
-They are intended as punishment for reckless or intentional actions.
-For example, if the claimant can prove that a company knew about sexual harassment and nothing to stop it, that could be intentional.
+They are intended as punishment for reckless or malicious actions.
+For example, if the claimant can prove that a company knew about sexual harassment and did nothing to stop it, that could be intentional.
 A jury usually decides whether to award punitive damages, based on the evidence presented in the court process.

 Federal law limits the amount of compensatory and punitive damages in discrimination cases (including sexual harassment), depending on the size of the employer.

 - For employers with 15-100 employees, the limit is $50,000.

 - For employers with 101-200 employees, the limit is $100,000.

 - For employers with 201-500 employees, the limit is $200,000.

 - For employers with more than 500 employees, the limit is $300,000.